erjank/teaching/README.md

 **Samira**

-1. An undergraduate student in mechanical engineering who first encountered the subject in an after-school club for girls and would now like to pass on her love for it.

-2. Has done one programming class and one robotics class, and was a lab assistant for a couple of weekend introductions to engineering for high school students at her university.
+Samira is an undergraduate student in mechanical engineering who first encountered the subject in an after-school club for girls and would now like to pass on her love for it.
+She has done one programming class and one robotics class, and was a lab assistant for a couple of weekend introductions to engineering for high school students at her university.
+Feels insecure about standing up and teaching a subject that she isn't an expert in ("I'm not a professor!").

-3. Would like to learn techniques for explaining ideas and handling unexpected questions or situations.

-4. This workshop will introduce her to some basic classroom practices and give her a chance to try them out in front of a supportive audience.
+Samira would like to learn techniques for explaining ideas and handling unexpected questions or situations.
+This workshop will introduce her to some basic classroom practices and give her a chance to try them out in front of a supportive audience.

-5. Feels insecure about standing up and teaching a subject that she isn't an expert in ("I'm not a professor!").

 **Moshe**

-1. A professional programmer with two young children.
+Moshe is a professional programmer with two young children.
 Their school doesn't offer a programming class, so he has volunteered to put one together.
-After reading a dozen different "programming for kids" books, he feels more confused than ever.

-2. Has been programming in Visual Basic and C# for almost twenty years, during which time he has frequently given presentations to colleagues and management.
+He has been programming in Visual Basic and C# for almost twenty years, during which time he has frequently given presentations to colleagues and management, but after reading a dozen different "programming for kids" books, he feels more confused than ever about what to do.

-3. Wants to learn how to build lessons that both he and other people can use and maintain.

-4. This class will show him how to design and deliver lessons tailored for his students, how to tell how well those lessons are working, and how to keep those lessons up to date.
+Moshe wants to learn how to build lessons that both he and other people can use and maintain.
+This class will show him how to design and deliver lessons tailored for his students, how to tell how well those lessons are working, and how to keep those lessons up to date.

-5. Moshe is partially deaf, and most of his students have hearing disabilities as well.
+Moshe is partially deaf, and most of his students have hearing disabilities as well.

 ## Teaching Practices